-Distributed antennas can be used to provide a mean to combat fading with a similar flavor as that of space diversity.
+The landmark paper of Gupta-Kumar [1] has driven interest in wireless sensor and ad hoc networks.
+The constraints on the size of the terminals in such ad hoc networks mitigates the presence of multiple antennas and full duplex transmissions.
+In such a scenario, distributed antennas can be used to provide a mean to combat fading with a similar flavor as that of space diversity.
 This kind of reliability obtained by the creation of virtual antennas is referred to as cooperative diversity because the terminals share their resources to get the information across to the destination.
-Such schemes have attracted significant attention recently, and a variety of cooperation protocols have been studied and analyzed in various papers like [1] [2] [3] [4].
+Such schemes have attracted significant attention recently, and a variety of cooperation protocols have been studied and analyzed in various papers like [2] [3] [4] [5].

-Recently, the authors of [5] extended the Zheng-Tse formulation [6] and characterized the three dimensional diversitymultiplexing-delay tradeoff in MIMO ARQ channels.
+Recently, the authors of [6] extended the Zheng-Tse formulation [7] and characterized the three dimensional diversitymultiplexing-delay tradeoff in MIMO ARQ channels.
 They established that delay can be exploited as a potential source for diversity.
-Thus, retransmission protocol is an appealing scheme to combat fading and its performance has been recently studied in decentralized ad hoc networks [7].
-Inspired by [5], we propose a new scheme for transmission in relay channel utilizing the ARQ to increase the diversity gain.
+Thus, retransmission protocol is an appealing scheme to combat fading and its performance has been recently studied in decentralized ad hoc networks [8].
+Inspired by [6], we propose a new scheme for transmission in relay channel utilizing the ARQ to increase the diversity gain.
 We look at the tradeoff in the high snr (Signal-to-Noise Ratio) regime and point out the gain achieved by the ARQ.
-Moreover it is reasonable to assume the ARQ, as the receiver just needs to send back a one bit feedback to signify success or failure.